kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

 Now we conduct ANOVA using the package userfriendlyscience and the method oneway and also with stats::aov In this case we can use Tukey as the post-hoc test option since variances in the groups are equal.
+This is similar to the welsh modification(var.equal) in the t-test, where we needed to know if there was homogeneity of the variance also.
 If the variances in the groups were not equal we would use Games-Howell

 ``` r